top of page

 Promotion of Education

-The chapter supports the six DAR Schools: Kate Duncan Smith School, Tamassee, Berry College, Crossnore School, Hillside School and Hindman Settlement School.
-We also support two American Indian schools, Bacone College and Chemawa School.
+But our commitment to education goes even further!
+We proudly support six DAR Schools—Kate Duncan Smith School, Tamassee, Berry College, Crossnore School, Hillside School, and Hindman Settlement School—helping students thrive in nurturing learning environments.
+We also extend our support to two incredible American Indian schools, Bacone College and Chemawa School.

 2016col1.jpg

-We partnered with the 50th Vietnam War Commemoration Anniversary in thanking the men and women who fought in this war.
+Honoring our heroes is at the heart of what we do!
+Our chapter proudly partnered with the 50th Vietnam War Commemoration Anniversary to thank the brave men and women who served in this historic conflict.

 3fc876_6bf0d8217faa43a9a2c23f3fd5636016_mv2.jpg